The first price declines in years in the housing market

 Let's take a look at what's happening and what it could mean for the future.

-The end of constantly rising prices?
+The end of ever-rising prices?

-Growing gap between offer and transaction prices
+The growing gap between bid and transaction prices

 Imbalance between supply and demand